-The default values of the following items in a node's configuration data might not meet your requirements for the upgraded installation of GlassFish Server:
+The default values of the following items in a node's configuration data might not meet your requirements for the upgraded installation of Eclipse GlassFish:

-The parent of the base installation directory of the GlassFish Server software on the host, for example, /export/glassfish3.
-The default is the parent of the default base installation directory of the GlassFish Server 4.0 software on the DAS host.
-If the GlassFish Server software is installed under a different directory on the node host, you must update the node's configuration to specify the correct directory.
+• The parent of the base installation directory of the Eclipse GlassFish software on the host, for example, /export/glassfish7.

+The default is the parent of the default base installation directory of the Eclipse GlassFish 7 software on the DAS host.
+If the Eclipse GlassFish software is installed under a different directory on the node host, you must update the node's configuration to specify the correct directory.

-• The directory that will contain the GlassFish Server instances that are to reside on the node.
-The default is as-install '/nodes', where as-install is the base installation directory of the GlassFish Server software on the host.
+• The directory that will contain the Eclipse GlassFish instances that are to reside on the node.
+The default is as-install/nodes, where as-install is the base installation directory of the Eclipse GlassFish software on the host.
 If you require the instances to be contained in a different directory, you must update the node's configuration to specify that directory.